pranaovs/learn-programming/java/notes/01-Basics.md

 }
 ```

-`scanner.nextLine()` is waiting for the user to wrtypeinput something and press enter.
+`scanner.nextLine()` is waiting for the user to write/type/input something and press enter.
 The provided string is then assigned to a `String` variable and it can be referenced later.

 ```java
 import java.util.Scanner;